docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.md

 After Effects maintains an internal font proxy to a real font which it has enumerated in the font ecosystem.
 As the fonts in the font ecosystem are added and removed these internal font proxies are kept in sync as well by being added and removed.

 The properties we report via the proxy [Font object](fontobject.md#fontobject) are the data that is available to us from the font files themselves, which of course will vary according to technology and type of font.
-It is not possible here to describe all the possible interesting variations and troubles that this causes us and in general it is advisable to be careful with assuming that the behavior and properties for one font type or technology are common to all other font types and technology - the answer as always is “it depends”.
+It is not possible here to describe all the possible interesting variations and troubles that this causes us and in general it is advisable to be careful with assuming that the behavior and properties for one font type or technology are common to all other font types and technology - the answer as always is "it depends".

 A [Font object](fontobject.md#fontobject) is a soft reference to one of these internal font proxies and as a consequence is not sufficient to keep the internal font proxy alive.
 As a result if the internal font proxy is removed, the referencing [Font object](fontobject.md#fontobject) will throw an invalid exception for any property reference.